-The total adjustment of the animal rations, as reflected in the changing cost for purchased roughages and concentrates in Table 19, is driven by changes of animal ration composition on intensive farms.
-As shown in Figure 21, in scenarios 1 and 2, where no additional mitigation measures are considered, the total dry-matter (DM) requirement per dairy cow remains at the level of the base scenario, but the composition changes.
+Figure 21 shows changes in dry matter uptake per cow including young animals.
+Changes are very limited on extensive dairy farms.
+On intensive dairy farms, in scenarios 1 and 2, where no additional mitigation measures are considered, the total dry-matter (DM) requirement per dairy cow remains at the level of the base scenario, but the composition changes.
 The share of maize silage, which is frequently purchased on intensive farms with limited area, declines and is replaced by higher shares of grass silage and concentrates on intensive farms.
-Only minimal adjustments take place on extensive farms as they operate already with a high share of grass in the ration.
-In scenarios 3 and 4, the use of feed additives is included as mitigation measure on extensive and intensive farms.
-In the case of intensive farms, further included mitigation measures are the extension of lactation periods and the mandatory extension of grassland.
-The reduction of total DM per cow and year in scenarios 3 and 4 (CO2 Sub + MIT) is caused by the smaller replacement herd in response to the increased number of lactation periods per cow.
+This decrease in share of maize silage in the ratio seems to be related to the sharp decrease in the share of soybean meal in the feed ratio (Table 17).
+If GHG mitigation measures are added to the scenarios (CO2 Sub + MIT), the dry matter uptake per cow decreases on intensive dairy farms.
+This is driven by the assumed increase in number of lactations per cow and decreased number of young animals per cow.
+The share of silage grass increases, because of the increased share of permanent grassland in total land use.
 In scenario 5, where also reduced milk-yields per cow are considered, the total dry-matter requirements per dairy cow declines further due to lower feed requirements by the cows.